 This is an administratively complete request eligible for Rent segregation in accordance with Section 4 of the Dispute Resolution Process.
-Landlord/Owner is directed to segregate an amount equal to \$ per month in a segregated account unavailable to the Landlord/Owner, or Landlord's/Owner's property manager, employees, agents, or contractors.
+Landlord/Owner is directed to segregate an amount equal to \$ per month in a segregated account unavailable to the Landlord/Owner, or Landlord's/Owner's contractors. property manager, employees, agents, or Name of MHO Representative: Date: Signature: